AN Easy Blue Mountains Drive- 3 road Trip Itineraries

 Spend the afternoon in Blackheath and one of my favourite spots, Govetts Leap, which overlooks the Grose Valley.

 While I feel this area is best photographed at sunrise, the colours are lovely in the late afternoon too.
-In the middle of the day, the light is usually too harsh.
+In the middle of the day, the light is usually too harsh, you can get some good shots but you will need to do a bit of editing.

 There are more than a few great spots here for photography.
 Check out these lookouts – none of them requires much walking to reach the vantage points.